Check it out: A short bit on our 30 years in business in Publishers Weekly

 His debut novel Pick Up Stick City: Restoration Fiction was published by Rivers Bend Press in Minnesota and reviewed by Publishers Weekly.
 A second book, The Great Blues, was awarded with the Kansas Book Award.
 Soul External: Rediscovering the Great Blues was published in 2014.
 In addition to his full time work as a publisher he is working on a longer work of writing dealing with the supernatural of local places in what will be entitled, The Wild Testament, which will include a place-based bestiary.
 Ice Cube Press is spotlighted in Poets and Writers magazine’s Small Press Points

-As author, salesman, publisher, and motivated entrepreneur Steve Semken is a publisher that authors and bookstores trust.
-He can speak on all aspects regarding writing (clubs, writing workshops, publishing) and books.
-If you would like to improve the writing in your company (are your company newsletters and brochures losing their zap?) or need advice on getting your journal started he is able to come and speak.
+Want to learn more?
+As an author, salesman, publisher, and motivated entrepreneur Steve Semken is a publisher that authors and bookstores trust.
+He can speak on all aspects regarding writing to any size group on issues involving writing, publishing, promotions, business operations, and books.
+If you would like to improve the writing in your company (for instance: are your company newsletters and brochures losing their zap?) or need advice on getting your journal started he is able to come and speak.
 To have Steve speak to your writers group, book club, or business email: steve at icecubepress dot com with your request.
 Rates are negotiable.